sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-03-06T12:03:50.000Z**

-Following the failure of five generating units today, Stage 5 loadshedding will be implemented from 16:00 today until 05:00 tomorrow whereafter Stage 4 loadshedding will resume until further notice.
+**2023-03-06T17:27:00.000Z**

+\#POWERALERT1

+Stage 4 and 5 loadshedding will continue to be implemented throughout the week